matijakolaric-com/django-music-publisher/docs/faq.rst

 	No. There are, actually, two JSON-based export formats.
 They are created by the maintainer of this project and used in several projects, but it is work in progress, and is still unspecified.

 Import CWR acknowledgements?
 	Yes.
-However, if it contains additional information, thet one needs to use an external tool.
+However, if it contains additional information, then you must use an external tool.
 The maintainer has two freely available:

 	* `ACK Tools <https://matijakolaric.com/free/cwr-x-ack-tool/>`_
 	* `Visual CWR <https://matijakolaric.com/free/cwr-syntax-highlighter/>`_

 Import metadata from other sources?
 	Formats used by Django's ``loaddata`` are, naturally, supported, but nothing else at the moment.
+(If you dont understand, it means **No** in Geek.)
 Importing data is important and is on the roadmap.
 You are welcome to sponsor the development (See :doc:`Sponsored Features <features>`).

 Various Questions